Jonathan2251/lbd/_sources/gpu.txt

 in vertex or color(Fragment shade) are more complicated according the scenes of animation.
 Here is an example [#glsleffect]_.
-In wiki shading page [#shading]_, Gourand and Phong shading methods make the surface of object more smooth are achieved by glsl.
+In wiki shading page [#shading]_, Gourand and Phong shading methods make the surface of object more smooth by glsl.
 Example glsl code of Gourand and Phong shading on OpenGL api are here [#smoothshadingex]_.
-Since the hardware of graphic card and software graphic driver can be changed, the compiler is run on-line which means compile the shaders program when it is run at first time.
+Since the hardware of graphic card and software graphic driver can be changed, the compiler is run on-line meaning compile the shaders program when it is run at first time.
 The shaders program is C-like syntax and can be compiled in few mini-seconds, add up this few mini-seconds of on-line compile time in running OpenGL